 The trumpet part was added after the rest of the song was finished.
 McCartney was watching the BBC when he saw a group called The New Philharmonia perform Bach's "Brandenburg Concerto #2."
-He got the idea to add a trumpet part, and asked the group's trumpet player, Dave Mason, to play on this.
-Mason brought 9 trumpets to the session, eventually deciding to use a B-flat piccolo trumpet.
+He got the idea to add a trumpet part, and asked the group's trumpet player, Dave Mason, to play on this track.
+Mason brought nine trumpets to the session, eventually deciding to use a B-flat piccolo trumpet.
 Mason, who is not the same Dave Mason from the group Traffic, played on a few other Beatles songs, including "A Day In The Life

 ," "Magical Mystery Tour," and "All You Need Is Love